Welcome

 Hard-to-find Roses & Lilacs for Sale in Pots

 We have a superb crop of rose plants for sale this year, including many varieties not available from any other North American source.
 If you are looking for a hard-to-find rose not listed here, please ask.
 We have especially large collections of hybrid perpetuals, Austin roses and Kordes roses.
-And we continue to offer a selection of seldom seen lilacs, including the incredible Rochester, at the bottom of this page.

 Own-root roses propagated at Freedom Gardens.
 1-gallon pots. $25 each.

-Roses can be purchased now for pickup at the garden here in Freedom Twp., Portage County, Ohio beginning in June 2023.
+Roses can be purchased now for pickup at the garden here in Freedom Twp., Portage County, Ohio beginning in June.
 All roses are in very limited quantities.
 To purchase any of these plants please call Peter on 330.296.2618 or use the contact form on this website to confirm availability.
 We accept cash, checks, PayPal, and all major credit cards.

 ALL OF THESE CULTIVARS & SPECIES ARE AVAILABLE NOW